 Our Practice in Manchester and Tolland, CT

-Established in 1991, Dr. Silva’s practice utilizes a functional medicine approach, to conduct neuropsychological assessment of children, adolescents, and adults.
-A functional medicine approach aims to discover root causes of issues.
+Established in 1991, Dr. Silva's practice utilizes a functional medicine approach to conduct autism and neuropsychological assessments of children, adolescents, and adults.
+A functional medicine approach aims to discover underlying causes of issues.
 Dr. Silva's compassionate approach combined with the most advanced neuropsychological and psychological assessment techniques are unique elements of her practice.

-Dr. Silva has specialized training in child and adult trauma, ADHD, Post Traumatic Stress Disorder (PTSD), dyslexia, learning disabilities, reactive attachment disorder, and Autism Spectrum Disorder.
+Dr. Silva has expertise in conducting Autism / Autism Spectrum Disorder assessments, neuropsychological evaluations, child and adult trauma, ADHD, Post Traumatic Stress Disorder (PTSD), Dyslexia, learning disabilities, and reactive attachment disorder.
+Dr. Silva is fluent in both Spanish and Portuguese.
 Dr. Silva also has extensive experience conducting school based evaluations -- psychological, psycho-educational, and neuropsychological assessments.

 What types of evaluations does Dr. Silva conduct?

-- Neuropsychological assessments - children, adolescents, and adults: memory issues, mood instability, learning disabilities/dyslexia, ADHD, executive functioning issues, traumatic brain injury, and PTSD.
+- Neuropsychological assessments - children, adolescents, and adults: memory issues, mood instability, learning disabilities/dyslexia, ADHD, executive functioning issues, traumatic brain injury, and Post Traumatic Stress Disorder

 - School evaluations - psychological and psycho-educational

-- School evaluations - Portuguese: cognitive and achievement testing
+- School evaluations - Spanish: cognitive, achievement and social-emotional testing

 - Trauma based assessments and Post Traumatic Stress Disorder (PTSD)